Python-Mini-Project-Link-Shortner/Python-Link-Shortner/README.md

 # URL
 : http://minipy-git.herokuapp.com/main/

-Running on a Heroku free server, it may require a few seconds to start up the server.
+Since the app is running on a free Heroku server, It may require a few seconds to start up the server.

 # Modules
   - Flask